prclab/anmld_mutant/README.md

 A sample command to submit a batch script to start an ANM-LD run (in the case of Slurm workload manager):

     sbatch submitANMLD.sh

+# Mutant Analysis
+cumulative_angle_deviation.m: In order to to compare virtual torsional angle changes between WT and mutant simulations, we calculate torsional angles of four consecutive residue CAs residing in each conformation of the ANM-LD trajectory for WT and mutants.
+Then we calculate the cumulative angle deviation from WT for mutants.